 Provide the Best Service

 Cost is important to your microgreens buyers, but quality products will always be preferred over items that have been picked and stored for days.
-That’s why local grocery stores, restaurants and food co-ops will buy from local producers when possible.
+When they last longer and therefore account for less waste, customers can actually save money in the end buying your more expensive product.
+That’s one reason why local grocery stores, restaurants and food co-ops will buy from local producers when possible.
 But they will quickly move away from microgreen producers who fail to deliver high-quality products.

 Careful planning is just as important on a daily basis as it is when starting a new microgreens business.
 While there is a little leeway in the planting-to-table schedule, the best microgreen farmers will always ensure the majority of their produce is harvested as close as possible to the day it’s meant to be consumed by the end customer.